 - 45 to 60 minutes total, divided as needed

-- Brisk walks or gentle jogging
+- Brisk walks or light jogging

 - Playing fetch, Frisbee, or tug-of-war outdoors